 Here are 5 of the Most Beautiful Christmas Markets in Munich:

-Vendors dressed in medieval clothing sell their medieval wares.
+The Vendors all dress in medieval clothing and sell medieval-style items.

 Glühwein is served in heavy hand-pottered mugs.
 On weekends, there are a variety of free musical performances played on long-forgotten instruments dating back to the middle ages.
 Children especially enjoy this market.